-A public meeting will be held to present the MCWAP Phase 1 draft Scoping Report on 12 November 2009 at the Mogol Conference Room in Lephalale.
-All I&APs will be notified via email, fax or post regarding the details of the meeting.
+A public meeting was held to present the MCWAP Phase 1 Draft Scoping Report on 12 November 2009 at the Mogol Conference Room in Lephalale.
+All I&APs were notified via email, fax or post regarding the details of the meeting.
+The minutes of the meeting are contained in Appendix N.

-8.7.5 Authorities Meeting
+8.7.5 Authorities Reivew